-Search for a list of the top hard skills for 2021 and chances are your results will be dominated by tech skills.
+Search for a "list of the top hard skills" and chances are your results will be dominated by tech skills.
 The IT industry continues to experience strong growth and there’s a real shortage of IT skills in all sectors.
 Here are some examples that would look great on your CV.
 The very first skill in our number one category is the top hard skill according to LinkedIn.

 - Cloud computing